-During the 2018 walkover survey it was noted the section of footpath between Petard Point and Hayburn Wkye was temporarily closed due to a landslip.
+During the 2018 walkover survey a section of footpath between Petard Point and Hayburn Wkye was temporarily closed due to a landslip.
 The closure was effective for a period of 6 months, between 6th April 2018 and 18 September 2018.
-The temporary closure followed a prior closure under Emergency Notice No 56 which commenced on 16th March 2018.
-A detour route via Plane Tree Farm was recommended.
-Due to the closure, it was not possible to inspect MU19/1.
+During the 2020 inspection the footpath had reopened.
+The section of footpath between Petard Point and Hayburn Wyke was found to be in good condition during the 2020 walkover inspection and it was not obvious at which point the landslip had occurred.
+The landslip location may have been obscured by fresh vegetation growth.